 (But click here to find out why it’s not adequate as post workout protein.)

 My current favorite right now is Tazo Passion Tea.
 It’s a blend of mainly hibiscus flowers, along with lemongrass, rosehip, mango & passion fruit flowers.
-In fact, you can buy it at Starbucks, although you want to go for the unsweetened version!
-It gives a lovely sour-sweet floral flavor that is enough to bring the unflavored grass fed gelatin to life without being overwhelming.
-Plus it gives a natural delicate color to the homemade gummies!
-You can add a little raw honey if you need a bit of sweetness, but even then the sugar level would be nowhere close to the usual fruit juice based homemade gummies.
+(It’s the same base tea as they used to serve at Starbucks over ice before they switched tea brands!)
+It gives a lovely sour-sweet floral flavor and a natural delicate color to the homemade gummies!
+You can add a little honey if you need a bit of sweetness, but even then the sugar level would be nowhere close to the usual fruit juice based homemade gummies.

-Please note that these gummies do come out a little softer than those made with juices – if you like a firmer gummy, experiment with adding in a little extra grass fed gelatin.
+Please note that these gummies do come out a little softer than those made with juices – if you like a firmer gummy, experiment with adding in a little extra gelatin.

 - In a saucepan with a pourable lip, add the water and passion fruit tea bags.
 Let steep for 10 minutes.

-- Measure out about ½ cup of the steeped Passion tea into a bowl and sprinkle the grass fed gelatin over the surface of the liquid.
+- Measure out about 1/2 cup of the steeped tea into a bowl and sprinkle the unflavored gelatin powder over the surface of the liquid.
 Set aside.

 - Remove the tea bags.

-- Add the grass fed gelatin and water mixture into the Passion tea.
+- Add the unflavored gelatin powder and water mixture into the brewed tea.
 Stir until the liquid and gelatin are combined, without any lumps.

-- Remove the pan from the heat and add the raw honey; whisk until dissolved and combined.
+- Remove the pan from the heat and add the honey, if using; whisk until dissolved and combined.
 Skim any white foam from the top and discard.

-- Pour the gelatin mixture into a heatproof jug (like this one) and then into molds (I used this one) or a refrigerator safe pan.
+- Pour the gelatin mixture into a heatproof jug and then into molds or a refrigerator safe pan.